Tag: sacrifice

 According to Peter, we are the priesthood of all believers.
 I may have a certain role within that priesthood (as an ordained person).
 You have one too.

 The ultimate purpose of the priests is the be the intercessors between “the people” and God.
-For Christians, “the people” are the world that does not yet believe in Christ.
+For Christians, “the people” are the world that does not yet believe in Jesus Christ.

-The priests, however, have their own with God.
-In our case (the collective Christian case), we are called to of ourselves: money, time, talent, and so on.
+The priests, however, have their own relationship with God.
+In our case (the collective Christian case), we are called to give of ourselves: money, time, talent, and so on.
 It’s too rigid to say it is “required”.
-On the other hand, it is a spiritual .
+On the other hand, it is a spiritual discipline.

-When we do not give of ourselves, or we do it grudgingly, we are the ones called out by Malachi deformed useless sacrifice for the sake of a check box.
+When we do not give of ourselves, or we do it grudgingly, we are the ones called out by Malachi giving deformed useless sacrifice for the sake of a check box.

 In regard to our Christian life, there is a rigidity in sacrifice.
 That is one of the aspects of a mature Christian, self-sacrifice.
 It’s odd to say it is not required; on the other hand, it is essential.

 The flexibility, however, is in how it works out.
 You could be gifted with teaching, encouragement, prayer, or something else.
-Freedom from the Law is how we are free to to God and to others through love.
+Freedom from the Law is how we are free to respond to God and to others through love.

 ※Reflection※

 The question for you isn’t, are you gifted?
 The question is, what are you gifted in?
-The next question is like it; how will you use that for the of believers around you?
+The next question is like it; how will you use that gift for the community of believers around you?

 ※Prayer※

-Creator, you have made each of us different so that only can reflect your infinite love.
+Creator, you have made each of us different so that only together can reflect your infinite love.
 Amen.

 • A Small Project